|By Laurent Duplat, AI & SME Consultant

 • Bexio, ProffixPX and Mosaïk connectors: the Czech community has built several native integrations for Swiss accounting software.

-• Predictable pricing: billed per operation, not per user.
+• Predictable custom project scope: billed per operation, not per user.

 • Multilingual support: the platform is available in French, German and Italian.